casper-network/docs-archive/part-a/01-abstract-consensus.md

 2. violate the condition that message is allowed to vote on a value picked from what estimator tells
 3. equivocate

-Case (2) can be really considered a subcase of (1), and (1) can be evaded by just assuming that validators reject malformed messages on reception.
+Case (2) can be really considered a sub-case of (1), and (1) can be evaded by just assuming that validators reject malformed messages on reception.
 So, the only real problem comes from (3).
 Equivocations do break consensus and the intuition for this is clear - if everybody cheats by concurrently voting for different values, validators will never come up with a decision which value is finally agreed.

 It may be not immediately obvious how equivocations are possible in the context of the estimator, which forces us to pick certain values.
 It is worth noticing that: